jeannepietropaoli/binary_search_trees_wbpck_/README.md

 The goal of this project is to build a Balanced Binary Search Tree.

+Tree class can be found in the src/modules folder inside the 'Tree.js' file.
+Node class can be found in the same directory inside the 'Node.js' file.

 ## Skills to practice

 - Creating classes (constructor, parameters, getters, setters and methods)